matn7/CS-Notes/src/main/java/persistence/README.md

 }
 ```

-Database management system designed to manage data in a relational DB.
+- Database management system designed to manage data in a relational DB.
-Structured Query Language SQL is a language used to manage data in Relational Database Management System (RDBMS)
+- Structured Query Language SQL is a language used to manage data in Relational Database Management System (RDBMS).

 ```sql
 CREATE TABLE BOOK(